AI-Commandos/RAGMeUp/README_Group11.md

                 d['page_content'] in [doc.page_content for doc in reply['docs']]]
    ```

-6. The "requirements.txt" should also be updated since there are new libraries required while using ColBERT:
+5. The "requirements.txt" should also be updated since there are new libraries required while using ColBERT:

    ```ruby
    colbert-ir==0.2.14  # Added for ColBERT reranking
    fsspec==2024.9.0
    ragatouille
    ```
-**Limitations** \
+**Limitations**
-- Although the ColBERTReranker should succesfully obtain more insightful responses in a faster time, due to it support for reranking with late interaction; it's current performance and running times do not reflect this behavior.
+- Although the ColBERTReranker should successfully obtain more insightful responses in a faster time, due to its support for reranking with late interaction; its current performance and running times do not reflect this behavior.
 - The setting "use_rewrite_loop" to True results in better responses, but there seems to be a randomness issue where occasionally the response cannot be visualized in the user interface.
 Even though the response can be generated in the Google Colab "server.py" output, the team has attempted to fix this issue, but is not proficient with Scala and struggled to find a solution.